<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 A well-lit display can make all the difference on a busy trade show floor.
 Lighting draws the eye, highlights key products, and makes your graphics pop.
 However, lighting fixtures are almost always sold separately from the main display unit.
 Whether you need simple clip-on spotlights or a more sophisticated integrated LED system, these elements are a separate line item in your budget.
 Since your display is a critical visual presentation system, investing in the right lighting is essential for making a strong impression and standing out from your competitors.
 Don’t let your message get lost in the shadows—plan for lighting from the start.

-Cases and Counters
+Shipping Cases and Reception Counters

 While portable displays are designed for easy transport, they still need protection.
 A durable, custom-fitted case is essential for keeping your investment safe during shipping and storage, but it’s often an optional add-on.
 Similarly, a branded counter is a must-have for interacting with attendees, displaying literature, or running demos.
 These functional pieces provide a professional touchpoint for your team but are rarely included in the base price of a display wall.
 Factoring in the cost of quality cases and a functional counter ensures your display is not only portable but also practical and protected for the long haul.